Everything you always wanted to learn about the 3 key elements of The Service Profit Chain

-- Profit and Growth: The large majority of successful service companies have a purpose other than making profits.
-Profits and growth are just tangible outcomes of executing toward that higher purpose.
+- Profit and Growth: Although a large majority of successful service companies have a purpose other than making profits this is still a recognised simle measure of succes.

 - Customer Loyalty: A high degree of customer loyalty has been found to be the number one factor driving profits and growth in the service business.
 A solid fan club that loves your services is a very valuable asset, and if you have a greater number of loyal fans than your competitors do, you will outperform them.